docarray/docarray/docs/advanced/document-store/weaviate.md

     print( f'\t price={price}')
 ```

-Then you can retrieve all documents whose price is lower or equal than `max_price` applying the following
+Then you can retrieve all documents whose price is lower than or equal to `max_price` by applying the following
-filter
+filter:

 ```
 max_price = 3